 20. “Cheers.”

-- When to Use?
-For small, everyday acts of kindness, like when someone holds a door for you or passes you something.
+- When to Use: For small, everyday acts of kindness, like when someone holds a door for you.

 - Tone: Casual, Informal, Friendly.